ginkgo-project/ginkgo/BENCHMARKING.md

 ```

 ### 3: Running benchmarks manually
-When compiling `ginkgo` with the flag `-DGINKGO_BUILD_BENCHMARKS=on`, a suite of
+When compiling Ginkgo with the flag `-DGINKGO_BUILD_BENCHMARKS=ON`, a suite of
-executables will be generated depending on the `CMake` configuration.
+executables will be generated depending on the CMake configuration.
 These
 executables are the backbone of the benchmarking suite.
 Note that all of these
 executables describe the available options and the required input format when
 running them with the `--help` option.
 All executables have multiple variants